Table of contents

-Following important decisions by the Supreme Court in Spain, lawyers are free to set the rates that they choose and need not follow the price range recommended by the Relevant Law Society.
+Following important decisions by the Supreme Court, lawyers in Spain are free to set the rates that they choose and need not follow the price range recommended by the Relevant Law Society.

 So there will always be some variation though, as a rule, lawyers tend to charge approximately 1% of the value of the property.
 It should be borne in mind that there is likely to be a minimum charge and the 1% may be relaxed for larger, more expensive properties.

 20. If you have trouble repaying a spanish mortgage